Shift to T+1 settlement cycle

 Advancements in technology have enabled quicker trade settlements.
 For instance, since most trading and banking activities are conducted online, there’s no longer a need for extra days to physically deliver securities or funds.
 A key advantage of a shorter settlement cycle is the reduced risk in the securities market.
 The shorter the interval between trade execution and settlement, the lower the likelihood of events impacting the transfer of cash or securities.
 This is particularly important during periods of high market volume and volatility, such as the surge experienced after the COVID-19 pandemic outbreak in March 2020.
 Additionally, this change benefits investors by allowing faster access to their funds post-transaction.

-Which securities will be affected?
+Which securities are affected?

 US products